tjmehta/simple-api-client/README.md

 // the url will be: http://graph.facebook.com/photos?foo=val&bar=one&bar=two
 ```

-#### Easily send json data to an api
+### Easily specify request body as a json

-SimpleApiClient's fetch `init` options are extended to accept a 'json' property. `json` will be stringified and sent to the server as the requests body.
+SimpleApiClient's fetch options are extended to accept a 'json' property. `json` will be stringified and sent to the server as the requests body.
 Also, content-type headers, `accept` and `content-type`, will be defaulted to `application/json` (overridden if specified).

 ```js
 import ApiClient from 'simple-api-client'